kapish-18/ONECART/README.md

 Built, validated, and shipped as a solo project.
 Validated the idea before writing code, iterated based on real user feedback, debugged real production issues.

-> *"The best way to learn systems is to build one that real people depend on."*

 ---